TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

    A base transport for read-only connections.

-   Instances of the *ReadTransport* class are returned from the :meth:`loop.connect_read_pipe` event loop method and are also used by subprocess-related methods like :meth:`loop.subprocess_exec`.
+   Instances of the *ReadTransport* kundi are returned kutoka the :meth:`loop.connect_read_pipe` event loop method and are also used by subprocess-related methods like :meth:`loop.subprocess_exec`.